e-berman/baseball_api/README.md

 # baseball api

-a REST API for baseball player stats.
+a REST API for baseball player stats written in Go.

-written in Golang and uses the standard [net/http](https://pkg.go.dev/net/http) library for routing.
+uses the [net/http](https://pkg.go.dev/net/http) library for routing and the [pgx](https://github.com/jackc/pgx) as the Postgres driver/toolkit.

-uses [pgx](https://github.com/jackc/pgx) as the Postgres driver/toolkit and two Docker containers for the api and database.
+the api and database are containerized via Docker.

 OpenAPI specification available -> [HERE](https://app.swaggerhub.com/apis/e-berman/baseball-api/0.0.1)